 And because I absolutely love it to keep a Windows system up-to-date with the latest software packages available.
 Several times during the week I launch an administrative PowerShell prompt (pressing keys Win+X and A) to run the following command:

 PS C:\> cup all -y

 cup is a shortcut for

 choco upgrade which upgrades a package or a list of packages from various sources.

 Which is very similar to

 apt-get update && apt-get dist-upgrade in Debian and Ubuntu.

 Using the above described approach gives you a reliable and consistent process to setup and install a Windows 10 machine.
 This is quite interesting in combination with virtual machines - both locally and cloud-based.

-Getting the batch file(s) from your cloud storage and to launch it in an elevated Command Prompt doesn't give much room for errors.
+Getting the batch file(s) from your cloud storage and then launch it in an elevated Command Prompt doesn't give you much room for errors.